 The inherent security properties of NAT are somewhat bypassed if you set up DMZ host.
 We suggest you to add additional filter rules or a secondary firewall.

 Click DMZ Host to open the following page:

-If you previously have set up WAN Alias in Internet Access>>PPPoE/PPPoA or Internet Access>>MPoA, you will find them in Aux.
-WAN IP list for your selection.
+If you previously have set up WAN Alias for PPPoE/PPPoA or MPoA mode, you will find them in Aux.
+WAN IP for your selection.